Supporting Independent Students

 You never fail until you stop trying (Albert Einstein)

-At St Joseph's we seek to develop independent learners as they progress through the school and move on to GCSE, A-Level and beyond.
+At St Joseph's we seek to develop and support independent learners as they progress through the school and move on to GCSE, A-Level and beyond.

 The reasons we have developed these resources is to provide students with the ability to work independently and the support for parents looking for guidance.
 Some possible scenarios include: